karyennevu/GENERALs-soen341project2022/README.md

 ----------------------------------------------------------------------------------
 Acadamic Requirements:

-This project will help you to get a taste of software project management skills first-hand.
-You will follow the Agile development approach; use supporting project management tool (GitHub) for tracking progress against the plan, and communicate about the progress.
+This project introduce us to software project management skills.
+Follow the Agile development approach, we will use GitHub as a support project management tool to track progress against the plan, and communicate about the progress.

 # Team members:
   FULL NAME / GitHub User Name